guillermooo/sublime-undocs/README.md

 ## Contributing

-We accept error reports and feature requests via our [issue tracker][] and encourage you to send pull requests (but we cannot guarantee they will always be merged).
+We accept error reports and requests for new content via our [issue tracker][] and encourage you to send pull requests (but we cannot guarantee they will always be merged).

 **Please follow our style guidelines as described in [CONTRIBUTING.md](./CONTRIBUTING.md).**